syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Mac-OS.md

 {% endtabs %}

-Step 5: Add the following code sample to the Program.cs file to **open an existing PDF document in .NET Core application on Mac OS**.
+Step 5: Add the following code sample to the *Program.cs* file to **create PDF document in .NET Core application on Mac OS**.

 {% tabs %}

 {% highlight c# tabtitle="C#" %}

-//Open an existing PDF document.
+//Create a new PDF document.
-FileStream document = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);
-PdfLoadedDocument document = new PdfLoadedDocument(stream);
+PdfDocument document = new PdfDocument();
-{% endhighlight %}

-{% endtabs %}

-Step 6: Add the following code example to add paragraph and table to the PDF document.

-{% tabs %}

-{% highlight c# tabtitle="C#" %}
+// Set the page size.
+document.PageSettings.Size = PdfPageSize.A4;
-//Get the first page from a document.
+//Add a page to the document.
-PdfLoadedPage page = document.Pages[0] as PdfLoadedPage;
+PdfPage page = document.Pages.Add();

 //Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;
+//Load the image from the disk.
+FileStream imageStream = new FileStream("AdventureCycle.jpg", FileMode.Open, FileAccess.Read);
+PdfBitmap image = new PdfBitmap(imageStream);
+//Draw an image.
+graphics.DrawImage(image, new RectangleF(130,0, 250, 100));

+//Draw header text.
+graphics.DrawString("Adventure Works Cycles", new PdfStandardFont(PdfFontFamily.TimesRoman, 20, PdfFontStyle.Bold), PdfBrushes.Gray, new PointF(150, 150));

+//Add paragraph.
+string text = "Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
+The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
+While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.";
+//Create a text element with the text and font.
+PdfTextElement textElement = new PdfTextElement(text, new PdfStandardFont(PdfFontFamily.TimesRoman, 12));
+//Draw the text in the first column. textElement.Draw(page, new RectangleF(0, 200, page.GetClientSize().Width, page.GetClientSize().Height));

 //Create a PdfGrid.
 PdfGrid pdfGrid = new PdfGrid();
 //Add values to the list.
 List<object> data = new List<object>();
-Object row1 = new { Product_ID = "1001", Product_Name = "Bicycle" , Price ="10,000"};
+Object row1 = new { Product_ID = "1001", Product_Name = "Bicycle", Price = "10,000" };
 Object row2 = new { Product_ID = "1002", Product_Name = "Head Light", Price = "3,000" };
 Object row3 = new { Product_ID = "1003", Product_Name = "Break wire", Price = "1,500" };
 data.Add(row1);